 b.
-2024-2025 Executive Committee and Officers BOARD OF DIRECTORS ACTION REQUIRED TO APPROVE THE NOMINATIONS FOR THE 2024-2025 EXECUTIVE COMMITTEE AND OFFICERS
+2024-2025 Executive Committee and Officers

 The Nominating Committee made the motion, and Chris Hurley seconded the motion to approve 2024 – 2025 Executive Committee and Officers.
 Motion carried.

 c.
 2024-2025 Loan Review Committee

 The Nominating Committee made the motion, and Todd Wiesehan seconded the motion to approve 2024 – 2025 Loan Review Committee.
 Motion carried.